 Taste: Rather light bodied with Vanilla, Creamy Fudge, Smoke and Ash, Sea Salt and Liquorice.

-A salty Islay dram, perhaps not as smokey as the name would suggest, but a satisfying blast of the famous whisky island nevertheless.
+Thoughts: A salty Islay dram, perhaps not as smoky as the name would suggest, but a satisfying blast of the famous whisky island nevertheless.
+Reasonably affordable, though perhaps would have delivered a little better at 46% rather than 43.